roderickjackson-bradley/socket_io_app/work/w11/d2/03-react-ajax/react-ajax.md

 <img src="https://i.imgur.com/frr3qFs.png">

-The API requires an API Key to use, however, we'll just borrow this one `d3945aa316355ce92bb8cc10bf63e3da`.
+The API requires an API Key to use, however, you can borrow this one `d3945aa316355ce92bb8cc10bf63e3da`.

 According to the docs, to retrieve the current weather data, we can make a call to the following endpoint substituting our desired coordinates: